saarinen/web_dev_challenge/README.md

 # Web Developer Code Challenge

-We are going to build a Web Page!
-I have a few requirements, but the design, structure, technology choices, and coding are all up to you.
+We are going to design and build a web page!
+We have a few requirements, but the design, structure, technology choices, and coding are all up to you.

 ## Requirements
 __________________